Understand the Process

 Students applying for financial aid are considered for all programs for which they are eligible.
 The amount awarded is generally a combination of grant, loan, and employment and is based on the student’s financial need.
 Need is determined using the following formula:

 COST OF ATTENDANCE MINUS EXPECTED FAMILY CONTRIBUTION = NEED

-The cost of attendance is the total cost of education; information about Monmouth’s cost may be found by following the link.
+The cost of attendance is the total cost of education.
 The expected family contribution, or EFC, is an objective measure of your family’s financial strength and indicates how much of your and your family’s financial resources (for dependent students) should be available to help pay for your education.
 The EFC is calculated from the information you reported on the FAFSA.

 The Financial Aid Office determines all aid awards on the basis of the Federal Methodology, which has been legislated by the federal government.
 The first step in determining eligibility is to complete the Free Application for Federal Student Aid (FAFSA) and then the data is reviewed and evaluated, to create a financial aid package.

 Upon acceptance to Monmouth University you are then sent notification of the financial aid package in the form of an award letter.
+Award letters are sent via email to the student’s email address.
 The financial aid award may include one or more of the following: grants, scholarships, loans, or Federal Work-Study.